 To replace all the tracks, motors, motion controllers, probe carts, and other equipment used for traditional automated inspections, the LATITUDE system uses air-borne ultrasound to track the position of a transmitting probe relative to a set or array, of stationary receiver sensors.
 In this way, the LATITUDE transmitting probe can be attached to any of a variety of NDE probes and the absolute position of the NDE probe can be tracked multi-dimensionally.
 Currently, the LATITUDE system can track x (axial) position, y (circumferential) position, probe rotation (skew), and can compensate for pipe geometry.
 The LATITUDE tracking concept is illustrated in Figure 1.
-The two green cylinders $(R_1 and R_2)$ in Figure 1 represent the air-borne ultrasound receivers and the red cylinder (T) represents the air-borne ultrasound transmitter.
-The transmitter emits an ultrasonic pressure pulse that can be envisioned to travel along paths r_1 and r_2 to Receiver R_1 Continued on next page and Receiver R_2 , respectively.
+The two green cylinders $(R_1 \text{ and } R_2)$ in Figure 1 represent the air-borne ultrasound receivers and the red cylinder (T) represents the air-borne ultrasound transmitter.
+The transmitter emits an ultrasonic pressure pulse that can be envisioned to travel along paths r_1 and r_2 to Receiver R_1 Continued on next page and Receiver R2, respectively.
 By measuring, with microsecond accuracy, the time it takes for the ultrasonic pulse to travel along both paths, the relative location of the transmitter can be determined by multiplying the timeof-flight measurement by the speed of sound in air.
 LATITUDE completes this calculation hundreds of times per second, providing a real-time absolute position measurement.
 With this type of "absolute" position measurement, the probe can be removed from the pipe surface, placed in a different location, and the system will always know the true position of the probe.
 It does not rely on accumulated encoder "counts" to estimate the position, like traditional scanning systems.
 The LATITUDE system consists of three primary components: (1) the transmitter probe fixture, (2) the receiver array, and (3) the electronic control unit.
-For the case of Phased Array Ultrasonic Testing (PAUT), the electronic control unit directly integrates with the Zetec TOPAZ[TM] PAUT instrument and control of the LATITUDE system is done through the TOPAZ user interface.
+For the case of Phased Array Ultrasonic Testing (PAUT), the electronic control unit directly integrates with the Zetec TOPAZTM PAUT instrument and control of the LATITUDE system is done through the TOPAZ user interface.
 The enclosure is sealed, fanless, and can run for up to 12 hours off two hot-swappable batteries, eliminating the need for a 120V power supply.
 The receiver array consists of conformable collar that is wrapped around the pipe circumference or stretched along the pipe axis, depending on the application.
-All wiring for the receiver array is contained within the NDE data is not available for secondary array housing, with a single connection point to the LATITUDE electronics.
-While the receiver arrays have been fully automated NDE examinations designed to achieve full circumferential coverage on specific pipe diameters, any receiver array may be used for partial coverage on pipe diameters that are larger than the nominal diameter of the receiver array, up to a flat surface.
+All wiring for the receiver array is contained within the array housing, with a single connection point to the LATITUDE electronics.
+While the receiver arrays have been designed to achieve full circumferential coverage on specific pipe diameters, any receiver array may be used for partial coverage on pipe diameters that are larger than the nominal diameter of the receiver array, up to a flat surface.
+The LATITUDE transmitter probe fixture contains multiple sensors for determining the axial position, circumferential position, and skew of the fixture.
+It is typically affixed to an NDE sensor that is being used to conduct an examination, such as a PAUT probe, an eddy current testing (ECT) probe, or any of several other kinds of NDE sensors.
+Why Use LATITUDE?